-- Ensure you clean the site daily - Once a day, gently rotate the tube all the way around, and pull it gently back out of the stoma, until you feel resistance of the internal balloon against the stomach wall. - Flush the tube after and between each feed or medication administration. - Keep the area around the tube as dry as possible.
+- Ensure you clean the site daily. - Once a day, gently rotate the tube all the way around, and pull it gently back out of the stoma, until you feel resistance of the internal balloon against the stomach wall.
+Push the disc down if it is loose. - Flush the tube after and between each feed or medication administration. - Keep the area around the tube as dry as possible.
 Apply a barrier cream and dressing if there is leakage/ooze from the stoma to protect the surrounding skin - Keep the tube well secured so that it does not get caught or pull from its own weight. - The Mic G tube does not come with a clamp to prevent backflow when opening and closing the caps but you can ask the ED to provide one before you go home. - Make an appointment with the PEG clinic with any concerns